mcellteam/swift-ir/docs/user/command_line/commands/mir_1.md

 * Level two (or more): bicubic.

 **-b**:: Save overlap image for later intensity correction.
-    Filename is 'input'.back.pgm, where 'input' is the source filename with a three letter extension removed.
+    Filename is 'input'.back.pgm, where 'input' is the source path with a three letter extension removed.

 **-?**:: Enable prompting.
 (That is, show the text ``Enter a MIR command >''